 Yes, it is, for this reason: God wants us to see how he can and will use anyone.

 Part of the beauty of the story of Leah in the Bible is that even though she wasn’t the attractive “star” of her family—God still used her in a phenomenal way.
-Her son, Judah, became the father of the tribe that birthed both King David and eventually Jesus, the Messiah.
+Her son, Judah, became the father of the tribe that birthed both King David and eventually Jesus Christ, the Messiah.

-You may also like How to Be Content With Your Real Life (Without Quitting Social Media)
+Related Reading: How to Be Content With Your Real Life (Without Quitting Social Media)

 Comparison has become an epidemic in our world.
 And, though we can certainly blame social media and cable networks for constantly allowing us to observe “better” lives, it’s important to remember that comparison was a problem even in Bible times.